Welcome to FindingFive's Getting Started Guide!

 At the core of defining a FindingFive study is the concept of property-value pairs, which provide instructions to FindingFive for storing and rendering the information you supply it.
 They are the basic building blocks of any study.

-In a property-value pair, the property represents an attribute (e.g., the content, duration of display) of a digital object (e.g., a stimulus).
-You alter the behavior of the digital object by changing the value for that property (e.g., you supply text content or specify the number of seconds for the object to be displayed).
-For example, in the property-value pair ("delay": 50
+You can alter the behavior of an object by changing the value for a specific property of that object (e.g., you supply text content for a stimulus, or specify the number of seconds for the stimulus to be displayed).
+For example, in the property-value pair "delay": 50

 and "content"